Women are already the majority. Now let’s build a Supermajority.

 If we can build women’s collective power in this moment, we can lift up an agenda that addresses our needs and hold candidates and elected officials accountable.

-Provide on-the-ground training to help women get and stay informed on issues that affect their lives and be the most effective advocates they can be.
+Provide training to help women get and stay informed on issues that affect their lives and be the most effective advocates they can be.

 Build an online community so that no matter where women live, they are connected to a powerful network of women in every corner of America.